What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 While you choose the filler metal considering the job at hand, for many projects you can pick from a few different types.
 This makes welding easier.

-The 4043 is an aluminum alloy that’s mostly used as a filler metal.
+The 4043 is mostly used as a filler metal.
 It has properties that greatly reduce the hot cracking risk.
 It’s excellent for 6061, but it cannot weld 5xxx alloys with high magnesium, for example, the 5083 or the 5086.

 Aluminum alloy | Filler metal |